 Properly Balance Work/Family Time

 For a lot of people, the workday is not over by 5 PM.
-More than half of full-time workers in America put in more than a 40 hours of work per week and a third of working Americans work weekends.
+More than half of full-time workers in America put in more than a 40 hour work week and a third of working Americans work weekends.

 If you want to build a good night routine, you have to find a way to balance your work with quality family time.